Cybrid-app/cybrid-sdk-web/library/README.md

 ### `component` (optional)

 The currently displayed component.
-By default the `price-list` component is rendered.
+By default, the `price-list` component is rendered.

 Components: